 INDIANAPOLIS — The Marion County Prosecutor's Office charged a 13-year-old suspect with murder and burglary in juvenile court in connection to an apparent home invasion on the near east side.
 On Wednesday, the prosecutor's office told 13News it made a request to waive the 13-year-old to adult court.

-An Indianapolis grandmother was shot and later died at the hospital, following the incident in her home on Windsor Street.
+An Indianapolis grandmother was shot during the home invasion and later died at the hospital, following the Oct.
+10 incident in her home on Windsor Street.

-In the Windsor Park neighborhood now, people expressed fear, frustration and profound sadness for the loss of their beloved neighbor.
+People in the neighborhood expressed fear, frustration and profound sadness for the loss of their beloved neighbor.

-Martha Latta lives across the street and said 69-year-old Toni Macri-Reiner became fast friends with anyone she met.
+Martha Latta lives across the street and said 69-year-old Antonia (Toni) Macri-Reiner became fast friends with anyone she met.

 The crime has Latta stunned.

 "If you can't be safe in your own home, then where can you safe?"
 Latta asked.
 "She had a grandbaby on the way.
 I mean she loved her grandchildren so much.
 She was so kind-hearted.
 She was really open to meeting people and really open to being involved in the neighborhood.
 She would be out here doing this if it were anybody else.
 She would be probably standing where I'm standing trying to help somebody else's family."

 IMPD said around 4 a.m.
 Oct.
 10, someone shot Reiner in her own home.

 Her husband, daughter and grandson, also inside at the time, were not injured in the attack.